xinyu-hou/xinyu-hou.github.io/content/authors/xinyu-hou/_index.md

 Xinyu Hou is currently working as a Software Engineer in Test at MathWorks.
 She earned her bachelor's degree from the University of Virginia, where she double-majored in Psychology and Computer Science.
 She later earned her master's degree in Computer Science from Northeastern University in Boston, MA.

-She is passionate about software engineering, cloud computing and DevOps.
+She is passionate about software engineering, cloud computing, and DevOps.
 She has research experience in both Psychology and Computer Science.
 She is a highly motivated, collaborative, and detail-oriented person who is always interested in learning new stuff and can quickly adapt to different environments.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.